[Game Review] “Bondage Seductions”

 • Start out at a low setting, build up slowly, and listen to your body.

-The Obsidian Neon Wand Intensity Kit retails for $198.
+The Obsidian Neon Wand Intensity Kit retails for $187.99 and is available from Stockroom, Good Vibes and Babeland.

 [Kink Product Review] Lovehoney Take Control Bondage Kit

-I often groan at the idea, and the reality, of sex toy kits.
+Sex toy kits are a fantastic idea in theory, but usually significantly less amazing in practice.
 Too often, they’re little more than a collection of cheap and poor-quality products shoved together in a pretty box and sold for a premium price.
 I’ll nearly always tell my readers to forego a kit and spend a bit more on just one or two quality items.
-However, I try to keep an open mind, which is why I agreed to review this Lovehoney bondage kit.
+However, I try to keep an open mind, which is why I agreed to review the Take Control Bondage Kit for beginners from Lovehoney.

-Take Control: A Lovehoney Bondage Kit for Beginners
+Take Control: A Beginners’ Bondage Kit by Lovehoney

-Therefore, I am trying to step back in time ten years or so in my mind, and view this BDSM starter kit through the eyes of someone who is just starting out or maybe wondering if they’re even kinky.
+Therefore, I am trying to step back in time ten years or so in my mind, and view this BDSM starter kit through the eyes of someone who is just starting out, collecting their first beginner BDSM toys, or maybe wondering if they’re even kinky.

 Lovehoney Take Control Bondage Kit: First Impressions